Supercritical branching diffusions in random environment: Introduction and main results

 for every $a\in(0,\infty)$. \end{theorem}

 The proof is deferred to Section~\ref{sec.proofs}.

 Let us recall the behavior of Feller's branching diffusion, that is, \eqref{eq:BDRE} with $\sigma_e=0$, which is a branching diffusion in a constant environment.
 The supercritical Feller diffusion conditioned on eventual extinction agrees in distribution with a subcritical Feller diffusion.
-This is a general property of branching processes in constant environment, see e.g.\ Jagers and Lager{\aa}s (2008) for the case of general branching processes (Crump-Mode-Jagers processes).
+This is a general property of branching processes in constant environment, see Jagers and Lager{\aa}s (2008) for the case of general branching processes (Crump-Mode-Jagers processes).
 Knowing this, Theorem~\ref{thm:asymptotic_survival} might not be surprising.
 However, the case of random environment is different.
-It turns out that the supercritical BDRE $(Z_t,S_t)_{t\geq0}$ conditioned on $\{Z_\infty=0\}$ is a two-dimensional diffusion which is {\em not} a BDRE if $\sigma_b>0$.
+It turns out that the supercritical BDRE $(Z_t,S_t)_{t\geq0}$ conditioned on $\{Z_\infty=0\}$ is a two-dimensional diffusion which does {\em not} satisfy the SDE~\eqref{eq:BDRE} and is not a branching diffusion in homogeneous random environment if $\sigma_b>0$ and if $\sigma_e>0$.
+More precisely, the associated Brownian motion $(S_t)_{t\geq0}$ conditioned on $\{Z_\infty=0\}$ has drift which depends on the current population size.